Taking a Certified TEFL Course in Madrid

 Just about any worthwhile English academy or agency is going to require a TEFL certificate in lieu of extensive teaching experience, and both Cambridge and Trinity’s English teaching certifications are recognized and accepted worldwide.
 However, this is contradicted by the fact that agencies and academies are sometimes forced to take teachers without degrees, certifications or prior experience.
 The bottom line is that they will not take you into their inner core of long-term favorites (who usually get served first) if they think you might not be able to deliver due to a lack of commitment or resources, whether personal or professional.
 And, though a certified TEFL course may not be a magic pill, as David Warner puts it: the mere fact that a candidate has taken a TEFL course tells him that they have made a commitment to teaching English in Madrid for a reasonable period of time.

-In any case, the English teaching market in Madrid is incredibly varied and demanding, and as a result there are a variety of approaches taught in English teaching certification courses.
+The English teaching market in Madrid is incredibly varied and demanding, and as a result there are a variety of approaches taught in English teaching certification courses.
 In spite of efforts to adapt to changing market demands, however, both academy Directors and English teachers tend to expect more from TEFL courses than is humanly possible to achieve.
 You simply cannot produce a really good English teacher with just a one-month TEFL course any more than you can produce a really good soccer player with a one-month training camp.
 Filling your teacher’s bag of techniques takes time, hard work and lots of experience, and the only place to become a really good teacher is on the job.
 How you get your foot in the door in the first place is another question, which often simply depends on the quality of your “references.”
 Having a quality university degree and English teaching certification will get you off to a very good start.